 - In addition to narrowing your reach, you have the option to use custom bids or bid adjustments on specific criteria within your targeting.
 Learn more

-When you use observations, the reach of your ad group isn’t affected.
-In other words, observations won’t change who can see your ads or where they can show.
-However, observations allow you to monitor how ads are performing on your selected placements, topics, or audiences while your campaign is running.
-Note that observations show you how additional criteria perform when they fall within the scope of your existing targeting.
+When you use the "Observation" setting, the reach of your campaign or ad group isn’t affected.
+In other words, the "Observation" setting won’t change who can see your ads or where they can show.
+However, the "Observation" setting allows you to monitor how ads are performing for your selected placements, topics, or audiences while your campaign is running.
+Note that "observation" shows you how additional criteria perform when they fall within the scope of your existing targeting.

 You can then use this data to guide further actions in your campaign, such as making bid adjustments on certain criteria.
 You could also decide to create new ad groups with targeting criteria based on your observations.

-You can add observations by using the “Edit all targeting” page.
+You can apply the "Observation" setting by going to the “Edit all targeting” page.
 You can also add an observation method from that method’s reporting page, if that method isn’t used for targeting in the ad group.
 Note: You can’t add an observation method when you first create an ad group.

 When to use it

-Use observations if you don’t want to narrow your ad group’s targeting any further, but you want to monitor how certain criteria perform with your ads.
-This is an optional feature recommended for more advanced advertisers.
+Use the "Observation" setting if you don’t want to narrow your campaign’s or ad group’s targeting any further, but you want to monitor how certain criteria perform with your ads.
+The "Observation" setting is recommended for all Search campaigns as well as the Display campaigns of more advanced advertisers.

-- Observations are the same as the “Bid only” setting in the previous AdWords experience.
+- The "Observation" setting is the same as the “Bid only” setting in the previous AdWords experience.

-- Observations do not restrict the reach of your ad group.
+- The "Observation" setting does not restrict the reach of your campaign or ad group.